tilmanschweitzer/100-days-of-code/README.md

 Usually, code lines higher in the stack trace contain more meaningful information than the later framework or filter code.
 Therefore, a weight based on the average line number of the code line can help to get more useful reports.

+## Day 17

+Add tests for StuckThread and refactor related code parts.

 ## Idea Backlog

 * Add tests for Node.js (and check out test libs for Go)